blinken/amz_sp_api/lib/fulfillment-outbound-api-model/docs/FbaOutboundApi.md

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new

-seller_fulfillment_order_id = "seller_fulfillment_order_id_example" # String | The identifier assigned to the item by the seller when the fulfillment order was created.
+seller_fulfillment_order_id = 'seller_fulfillment_order_id_example' # String | The identifier assigned to the item by the seller when the fulfillment order was created.

 begin